p-rivero/DiscordAudioStream/docs/CaptureMethods.md

 ## PrintWindow

-Use this method if you are using Windows 8.1 (or Windows 10 if you don't want a yellow border).
+Use this method if you are using Windows 7, Windows 8 or Windows 8.1.

-> **Warning:** Do not use this method if you are sensitive to flashes or suffer from epilepsy, since some old programs may flicker while using this method (it's uncommon and with most programs the flickering is barely noticeable, but I don't want to take any risks).
+> **Warning:** Some programs may flash or flicker while using this capture method.
+Usually it's not very noticeable, but I strongly discourage using `PrintWindow` if you are sensitive to flashes or suffer from epilepsy.

 **Pros:**